Major Planning Scheme Amendment No. 4 - Morayfield South Emerging Community Area and Designated Bushfire Prone Areas

 Reshaping planning in Morayfield South

-Council responded to significant and increasing development pressure in Morayfield South by implementing the Morayfield South Emerging Community Temporary Local Planning Instrument (TLPI) in September 2021, which includes an Interim Structure Plan to guide development.
-The TLPI has recently been extended for a further two years.
+Council responded to significant and increasing development pressure in Morayfield South by implementing the Morayfield South Emerging Community Area Temporary Local Planning Instrument (TLPI) in September 2021, which included an Interim Structure Plan to guide development.
+The originating TLPI was extended in September 2023 and expired on 16 September 2025.

 Proposed planning scheme amendment

 Since the introduction of the Interim Structure Plan, Council has undertaken more land use, infrastructure and environmental investigations.
 These investigations, as well as feedback received from the community during early (non-statutory) community consultation, have informed changes to the Interim Structure Plan which we are referring to as the Draft Morayfield South Structure Plan.
-The updated Draft Morayfield South Structure Plan will not replace the Interim Structure Plan in the TLPI immediately, instead it will be included within proposed amendments to the Planning Scheme which is subject to State Government review in the first instance.
+The updated Draft Morayfield South Structure Plan will not replace the Interim Structure Plan in the TLPI immediately, instead it has been included within the associated proposed amendment to the Planning Scheme - Major Amendment No.4 - Morayfield South Emerging Community Area and Designated Bushfire Prone Areas.

 Between 14 September and 12 October 2023, we asked the community to provide feedback on the new Draft Morayfield South Structure Plan.
 You can view the version released for public consultation here.
 Consultation is now closed.
 We would like to thank all those who shared their views with us.